• facebook

 Read time 5 minutes

 In the Hosted Exchange environment, both on-premises Exchange Server and Exchange Online coexist within the business organization.
-However, they are managed by a trusted third-party service provider responsible for ensuring the availability and security of cloud-based accounts.
-Should you wish to migrate specific mailboxes from Hosted Exchange to your Office 365 (Exchange Online) account, a well-prepared approach is essential.
-This involves readying both the source and destination accounts and executing an IMAP migration in manageable batches.
+However, a trusted third-party service provider manages them and ensures the availability and security of cloud-based accounts.
+A well-prepared approach is essential if you wish to migrate specific mailboxes from Hosted Exchange to your Office 365 (Exchange Online) account.
+This involves preparing both the source and destination accounts and executing an IMAP migration in manageable batches.

-The service provider assumes the responsibility for all the necessary preparations and the seamless execution of the entire migration process.
-In this article, we will guide you through the steps to prepare these platforms using cmdlets and demonstrate how to carry out the Hosted Exchange to Office 365 migration using the Exchange Admin Center.
+The service provider is responsible for all the necessary preparations and the seamless execution of the entire migration process.
+Let us learn how to prepare these platforms using cmdlets and carry out the Hosted Exchange to Office 365 migration using the Exchange Admin Center.

 Prepare the source hosted Exchange environment